reetmitra/tp/docs/UserGuide.md

   e.g. if the command specifies `n/NAME p/PHONE`, `p/PHONE n/NAME` is also acceptable.

-* For commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`), specifying any extraneous parameters for them will result in an `invalid command format` error message.
+* For commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`), specifying any extraneous parameters for them will result in an `Invalid command format!` error message.
 Make sure to just enter these commands as it is.

 * You can navigate between past successful commands by pressing the `UP` and `DOWN` arrow keys.